szxp/3d-soft-engine/README.md

 Then run the `make` command in the `src` directory and then run the `run` binary file.

+Use the mouse scroll to zoom in or out.

 ## YouTube demo video

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=JBwWZDgK07w" target="_blank">